+30 June 30 June

+2023 2022

+\$ \$

-30 June 2022 30 June 2021 \$ \$ Recoverable expenses for the financial year paid by the Scheme 679,612 410,268 Recoverable expenses payable at the financial year end of the Scheme 86,887 103,348
+Recoverable expenses for the financial year paid by the Scheme 729,266 679,612

+Recoverable expenses payable at the financial year end of the Scheme 57,904 86,887

-(ii) Under the terms of the constitution, AHL Partners LLP, as the Investment Manager of the Underlying Fund, is entitled to charge a management fee.
-This fee is 1.5% per annum for Class A and up to 0.5% per annum for Class B of the net asset value of the underlying fund calculated daily.
-Additionally, the underlying fund is entitled to charge a performance fee equal to 20% for Class A and 25% for Class B based on an increase (if any) of the net asset value per share over the highest closing net asset value per share of the Underlying Fund.
+(ii) The Investment Manager permanently and irrevocably waived its right to receive management fees and performance fees from the Scheme.
+The Scheme made arrangement with the Underlying Fund in relation to the charging of the management fee and performance fee.
+Under the terms of the constitution, AHL Partners LLP, as the Investment Manager of the Underlying Fund, is entitled to charge a management fee.
+This fee is 1.5% per annum for Class A and up to 0.5% per annum for Class B of the net asset value of the Underlying Fund calculated daily.
+Additionally, the Underlying Fund is entitled to charge a performance fee equal to 20% for Class A and 25% for Class B based on an increase (if any) of the net asset value per share over the highest closing net asset value per share of the Underlying Fund.